 Since arthritis affects joints, and can include inflammation of the shoulders and hips, it is important to find the best mattress for arthritis that targets and supports those areas.
 The Purple mattress cradles your shoulders and hips while you sleep, thanks to its Smart Comfort Grid™ and dynamic construction.
 The grid flexes to support each pressure point and provide a comfortable sleep.
 Individual responsive support coils provide additional pressure point relief and support for your joints.
 The coils also improve the durability of the mattress.

-The cover on the new Purple mattress is stretchy and breathable for a comfortable rest.
+The cover on the Purple Hybrid mattress is stretchy and breathable for a comfortable rest.
 Airflow is increased by Plexus side panels, which also help to keep the mattress cool.
 The open grid design of the Smart Comfort Grid layer also increases airflow and regulates the temperature.

 Best Mattress for Arthritis Buying Guide